Keyang/node-csvtojson/readme.md

 ### CSV File Line Hook

-the function is called each time a file line has been parsed in csv stream. the `lineIdx` is the file line number in the file starting with 0.
+The function is called each time a file line has been parsed in csv stream.
+The `lineIdx` is the file line number in the file starting with 0.

 ```js
 const csv=require('csvtojson')